 (Inset Right) Fast-forward fifty-odd years and Alan Trotter's photo shows just how much of the railway infrastructure has vanished over the years.
 The once-busy goods facilities, carriage sidings and engine servicing facilities have all been swept away and replaced by a shopping mall and car park.
 However, despite the road congestion and a draconian parking regime, most visitors to Southport arrive by car no doubt due to the uncomfortable and overcrowded two-coach trains regularly used on the Southport-Manchester route; it forces passengers to remain standing for many journeys in overheated Pacers, Class 150 or 156 and begs the question - 'How does Portillo always get a train almost to himself?'

 (Above)The stunning images from the NMSI collection show the quality of poster art commissioned by the former 'Big Four' railway companies and later British Railways.
 The NMSI family is comprised of four award-winning museums, each with their own diverse identity: the Science Museum, the National Media Museum and, of course, the National Railway Museum (NRM) at York which houses the world's pre-eminent railway collection.
 The Science Museum at Swindon is a massive site housing collections ranging from the iconic Lockheed Constellation airliner to super computers, bicycles and the last Fleet Street printing press, however the NMSI's full collection is so big that only 8% of the artefacts are on public view.
-The rest are hidden-away at an ex-WW2 airfield just off the M4; but railway enthusiasts are amply compensated by the NMSI Collections Online which is a superb website displaying countless thousands of objects including a range of fabulous railway travel posters...a visit is highly recommended.
+The rest are hidden-away at an ex-WW2 airfield just off the M4; but railway enthusiasts are amply compensated by the NMSI Collections Online which is a superb website displaying countless thousands of objects including a range of fabulous railway travel posters from the NRM's archive HERE...a visit is highly recommended.
 This BR London Midland Region poster 'Southport' was painted by Ellis Silas; a view looking down over the sea front and out to sea.

 THE LICKEY INCLINE